mithralaya/Xylo/README.md

 Please feel free to download and use it.

-If you improvise it please contribute to this repo.
+If you improvise, please contribute to this repo.